mattrwh-pC506/eale/README.md

-# eale
+# E'ale
-Holds Wiki for E'ale DnD Campaign
+Home to the E'ale DnD Campaign Wiki